lost-scripts/lost-scripts.github.io/themes/lost-theme/README.md

 git subtree pull --prefix=themes/lost-theme ../lost-theme main --squash # `--squash` helps to avoid mixing historical commits of the theme directly into the user's project.
 ```

+## Support

+If you encounter issues or have questions, feel free to write a comment or open a ticket in the [Issues](https://github.com/lost-scripts/lost-theme/issues) section.

 ## Other...

 - **Bare Repository:** The central repository for the theme could be cloned as bare repository using this command `git clone --bare https://github.com/lost-scripts/lost-theme` instead, which avoids using the `git config receive.denyCurrentBranch updateInstead` configuration.
 A bare repository avoids conflicts when pushing from multiple projects but complicates maintenance because you lose direct visibility into the files.
 You also can convert an existing non-bare repository to bare, but this process is more advanced and requires careful management of the worktree.
 Refer to Git's documentation for detailed steps.

 - **Multiple Sites Using the Theme:** This workflow supports using the same theme repository across multiple Hugo projects.
 Push updates from one project and pull them into others to maintain consistency.

-- **Support:** If you encounter issues or have questions, feel free to open a ticket or comment.